Can Seafarers Conquer These 12 Epic New Year’s Resolutions?

 Writing helps you think more clearly while organizing your ideas coherently.
 Don’t feel bad if your first draft sucks.
 I still feel like hiding my head under the bilge if ever someone reads my early articles.

 Making writing a part of your New Year’s resolution can be a game-changer for you!
+I even wrote messages in bottles and sent it over the Atlantic Ocean.

 A simple poem written by a seaman that's about to be put inside a bottle and thrown into the sea as a message in a bottle.